howardah/flash-card/README.md

 # Nuxt 3 Flashcard App

 This is a flashcard application built with Nuxt 3, leveraging Tailwind CSS for styling and Prisma for database management.
-The app allows users to navigate through flashcards, displaying words along with their gender and translation.
+The app allows users to navigate through flashcards, displaying French nouns along with their gender.
+The purpose of the flashcards is to practice the gender of French nouns.

-## Technologies Used
+## Tech Used

-- **Nuxt 3**: A modern web framework for building fast and performant web applications.
+- **[Nuxt 3](https://nuxt.com/)**: A modern web framework for building fast and performant web applications.
-- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework for rapid UI development.
-- **Prisma**: An ORM for Node.js and TypeScript that provides a type-safe database client.
+- **[Prisma](https://www.prisma.io/)**: An ORM for Node.js and TypeScript that provides a type-safe database client.
-- **Vue 3**: The progressive JavaScript framework used by Nuxt 3.
+- **[Vue 3](https://vuejs.org/)**: The progressive JavaScript framework used by Nuxt 3.

 ## Setup